Fortunately for us, God’s grace has no boundaries

 Reminding worshipers that God gives us blessings beyond anything we could ask for, Hunter said we seek just enough to get by.
 But God thinks, “I want to give you abundance,” she said.
 “We ask to live through the day, but God wants to give eternal life; we ask for forgiveness and God wants to create you anew; we want to manage the situation, but God wants to give us abundant life.”

-Drawing from the lyrics of “Dayenu,” a Passover song with lyrics that translate “It would have been enough,” Hunter reinforced the point that whatever God gives us is enough, but God can bless us well beyond what we can imagine.
+Drawing from the lyrics of “Dayenu,” a Passover song with lyrics that translate to “It would have been enough,” Hunter reinforced the point that whatever God gives us is enough, but God can bless us well beyond what we can imagine.

 “Being blessed beyond your imagination means having superabundance, being happy beyond happy, pep in your step, joy in your heart, that every day is a holiday and that every meal is a feast,” she said.

-In her closing prayer Hunter said, “Even though we’ve suffered and been wounded, beaten down and sometimes in despair, we can be blessed beyond our imaginations.
+In her closing prayer, Hunter said, “Even though we’ve suffered and been wounded, beaten down and sometimes in despair, we can be blessed beyond our imaginations.
 We can have much, much more than anything we can think of and have exceedingly abundantly above what we can ask.”

 “God is always with us,” she said.
 “God won’t let even our own low expectations limit us.
 We are resurrection people.
 God’s love is strong, and it never ends.”

-Though Celebrate the Gifts of Women is Sunday, your congregation or women’s group may use this resource on any day that you choose.
+Your congregation or women’s group may use this resource on any day that you choose.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.